🔼The name Jambres: Summary

 The latter name is familiar because it was also the name of the place where Abraham dwelt: the oaks of Mamre, which is not just some place with nice trees but a reference to a wisdom school (and particularly one of low esteem — the word for oak is also the word for fool; see our article on אלון, 'allon).

 Where the name Mamre comes from is also not clear but the first of the two מ's is probably a prefix that means "place/agent of".
-The second part may come from the verb מרא (mara'), meaning fat or well-fed:
+The second part may come from the verb מרא (mara'), meaning to be fat or well-fed:

-Another possible root of our name is the verb מרר (marar), meaning to be strong or bitter, or the verb מרה (mara), meaning to be contentious or rebellious:
+Another possible root of our name is the verb מרר (marar), meaning to be strong or bitter, or rather the verb מרה (mara), meaning to be contentious or rebellious:

 For a meaning of the name Jambres, NOBSE Study Bible Name List suggests Opposer while the Jewish Encyclopedia appears to favor The Rebel, but these are rather uninspired interpretations that fail to incorporate the notion that the story of Jannes and Jambres originated in the greatest literary tradition our world has ever seen, and which hasn't been surpassed or even approximated since.